2014 United States Senate special election in Oklahoma

 The 2014 United States Senate special election in Oklahoma took place on November 4, 2014, to elect a member of the United States Senate to represent the State of Oklahoma, concurrently with the regularly-scheduled election to Oklahoma's other Senate seat, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.

 This special election was held to fill the remaining two years of incumbent Republican Senator Tom Coburn's second term.
 Coburn, a strong supporter of term limits, had announced even before he was elected to the Senate in 2004 that he would only serve for two terms.
 After he was re-elected in 2010, he reaffirmed that he would not run for re-election in 2016.

 In January 2014, Coburn announced he would resign early at the end of the 113th United States Congress on January 3, 2015.
 As pursuant to Oklahoma law, he submitted an "irrevocable letter of resignation" to take effect on that day.
 Thus, the special election was held while he was still in office.

 Unlike most states, except in very specific circumstances, Oklahoma Governor Mary Fallin did not have the power to appoint a replacement senator.
 Instead, state law required her to schedule the special election "as soon as practicable".

 Primary elections were held on June 24, 2014.
 The Republicans nominated U.S. Representative James Lankford; as no candidate in the Democratic primary received more than 50% of the vote, a primary runoff election was held on August 26 between State Senator Connie Johnson and perennial candidate Jim Rogers, which Johnson won.
-In the general election, Lankford defeated Johnson in a landslide and was sworn in on the day Coburn's resignation took effect.
-Lankford easily won re-election to a full six-year term in 2016.
+In the general election, Lankford defeated Johnson in a landslide (winning every county) and was sworn in on the day Coburn's resignation took effect.
+When Lankford won re-election in 2016 and 2022, he won every county both times.